cloudflare/cloudflare-docs/content/pulumi/tutorial/hello-world.md

 ---
-title: 1 –  Hello World with Pulumi
+title: 2 –  Deploy a Hello World app
 pcx_content_type: tutorial
 weight: 2
 meta:
-  title: Hello World with Pulumi
+  title:  Deploy a Hello World app
 ---

-# Deploy a Hello World web application using Cloudflare Workers and Pulumi
+# Deploy a Hello World app using Cloudflare Workers and Pulumi

 In this tutorial, you will go through step-by-step instructions to deploy a Hello World web application using Cloudflare Workers and Pulumi so that you can become familiar with the resource management lifecycle.
 In particular, you will create a worker, add a route, and add a DNS record to access the application before cleaning up all the resources.